arohner/datomic-compound-index/README.md

 - keys are sorted & searched via string representation, lexographically.
 - datomic supports using re-find in a database function, but AFAICT, there's no way for it to use an index, so avoid re-find.

+# Changelog

+Note that dci is still very early.
+I'm using it in staging, but not yet production.
+If you do use it production, be able to re-create the values of your compound indices (i.e. store the component pieces in other attributes).

+- 0.1.1: Added separator characters to all keys, even complete ones.
+This is a breaking schema change; meaning values inserted via 0.1.0 will not be accessible in 0.1.1.
+- 0.1.0: Initial Release

 ## License

 Copyright © 2015 Allen Rohner